Last updated on 06/27/2022

 Held every year in the fall, if you are a fan of good food and fun drinks, you’ll definitely want to plan to spend some time at Epcot during your trip.

 Mickey’s Very Merry Christmas Party was suspended for 2020 & 2021.
 In its place, Disney hosted Very Merriest After Hours.
-No word yet on what they will do for 2022.
+However, Mickey’s Very Merry Christmas Party will be making its return in 2022.

 One of the hottest parties around, Mickey’s Very Merry Christmas Party is a specially ticketed event (translation: it costs extra) at Magic Kingdom.
 During the party you’ll find special character meet and greet opportunities, dance parties, a special parade, fireworks, and special treat stations where you can get hot cocoa and cookies.